 The things you can do to fix this situation are really simple.
 I didn't say they're easy… But give it your best and get to work, if your health matters to you.

-Second, you have to convince your body that it’s safe by giving it a ton of food.
-The reason why it shuts down many of your functions, like fertility, digestion, libido etc is that it doesn’t have enough resources, so it has to pick.
-There are other things on the top of the list that it takes care of first, which I talk more about here.
+Second, eat more.
+You have to convince your body that it's safe by giving it a ton of food.
+The reason why it shuts down many of your functions, like fertility, digestion, libido etc is that it doesn't have enough resources, so it has to pick and choose what it can keep doing.
+There are other things at the top of the list that it takes care of first, which I talk more about here.

 You don't necessarily need your doctor to confirm you that yes, you really have hypothalamic amenorrhea.
 Say no to birth control pill if that's what he suggests, and don't ignore the problem even if he tells you that you're too young to worry about it.

 Sit down with yourself and be honest like you would be with your best friend.
 It's time to stop hiding your head in the sand.

 If your period is missing, ask yourself: Have food and exercise occupied my life and my mind for a while?